Unlocking the Power of GANs in Non-Autoregressive Text Generation: Background

+Another method is to transform words into representations, and train the generator to obtain these representations.
+This method avoid the non-differentiable sampling operation during training, so the gradients can be passed to the generator directly.
+Different with \textsc{Reinforce} and continuous relaxations, which directly model word probabilities, these methods model word representations so they are denoted as representation modeling methods~\citep{ren2022}.
+This method can obtain satisfied performance without using any pre-training techniques.
+We thus build our model based on this method.

-NAGAN~\cite{huang2021a}, which also adopts GANs to build NAR models, is the most similar work to ours, yet our work is different in two aspects: 1) we give in-depth analyses about the limitations of existing MLE-based NAR models from the perspective of incomplete information; 2) the performance of their model is significantly limited by the biased \textit{straight-through estimator}~\cite{DBLP:journals/corr/BengioLC13}, whereas our model is free from this problem.
+NAGAN~\citep{huang2021a}, which also adopts GANs to build NAR models, is the most similar work to ours, yet the performance of their model is significantly limited by the biased \textit{straight-through estimator}~\citep{DBLP:journals/corr/BengioLC13}, whereas our model is free from this problem.
+Besides, our proposed facilities: Position-Aware Self-Modulation and Dependency Feed Forward Network can further boost model performance and they are not explored in previous work.

+Furthermore, existing MLE-based NAR models~\citep{DBLP:conf/iclr/Gu0XLS18,DBLP:conf/emnlp/GhazvininejadLL19} suffer from the multi-modality problem~\cite{DBLP:conf/iclr/Gu0XLS18}, which tends to mix words in different candidates and obtain ungrammatical results. ~\cite{DBLP:conf/icml/HuangTZLH22} reveal that the KL divergence between their learned distributions and the real distributions remains non-negative lower bounds.
+In theory, the learned distribution cannot be exactly same with the real distributions unless words in sentences are independent to each other (which does not match the real situation).
+Thus, existing NAR models are mainly developed in several specific tasks, while their explorations in more general tasks (like unconditional generation) are extremely limited.
+This further underscores the pressing necessity of investigating more promising approaches for building NAR models, thereby enabling their application across diverse domains.